 Some advocates of humanities majors say that one of the primary benefits of a liberal arts education is a lifetime of personal enrichment — meaning basically that exploring the world’s complexities with an analytical eye is supposed to be its own enduring reward.
 Sure it is.
 But that satisfaction shouldn’t be a consolation prize: it’s important to know that your degree is valuable to other people, too.

-For a snapshot of the most common careers for history majors (and other majors), check out this chart of degrees and careers by Ben Schmidt, an assistant professor of history at Northeastern University, which uses data generated by the American Community Survey.
+For a snapshot of the most common careers for history majors (and other majors), check out this chart of degrees and careers by Ben Schmidt, an assistant professor of history at Northeastern University, which uses data generated by the American Community Survey in 2009-2010.
 Some of these fields you might expect, like education and law, and some you might not have predicted but they still make sense — like market research analysis and human resources.
 UGA’s Career Center has compiled a somewhat more specific range of possible jobs and employers of history majors, based in part on the preliminary data it has gathered through the history results of its Career Outcomes Survey (and being the good historian that you are, you will notice that these aren’t statistically significant because they only represent the most recent graduating class — and not all of them at that).

 But keep in mind that these are common uses of a history degree; they aren’t necessarily the best outcomes for you, and they’re definitely not the only possible outcomes.
 Lots of history majors become lawyers or teachers in part because they’re obvious options: it’s easier to envision going into a career that you already know about rather than going for something you don’t.
 But there is a lot of challenging and interesting work in the world that you don’t yet know about yet, and you may be a great match for it.
 (See for example an anthropology grad student’s account of progressing from a random entry-level job into a series of better and better ones that increasingly drew on her anthropology training.)

 That’s why it’s helpful to hear how other history majors found jobs that really suit them: their examples give you a clearer sense of the real range of careers that you can find and flourish in.
-The American Historical Association’s series What I Do has profiles of history in actions in different kinds of work (most of which feature people with PhDs, but their career paths are still instructive), and its outline of Careers for Students of History and its series What to Do with a BA in History include some brief bios, too.
+The American Historical Association’s series What I Do has profiles of history-in-action through different kinds of work (most of which feature people with PhDs, but their career paths are still instructive), and its outline of Careers for Students of History and its series What to Do with a BA in History include some brief bios, too.
 The AHA is also publishing preliminary results of its ongoing survey of history BAs, which gives a sense of the discipline's many possible applications.
 And to see what UGA's own history majors are doing with their degrees, and how exactly history informs their work, check out the Department's profiles of undergraduate alumni and its History at Work Speaker Series.